tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 **local** or **global** commands, or simply by putting a value into a new variable in order to create it.

-LiveCode also creates certain types of variables automatically:
+xTalk also creates certain types of variables automatically:
 *parameter* variables, *command-line* variables, *environment* variables, and the special variable **it**.